oneconvergence/dkube-examples/README.md

 ## Loan Data Accuracy Example

  This example uses Delta Lake to source 2 versions of data that is then used to determine which version is more accurate at determining whether a loan should be provided.
-Kafka is used to provide input to the deployed model.
+A WebApp has been created that uses Kafka to provide input to the deployed model.

  This example uses one cluster (**Cluster 1**) to train the models, and a different cluster (**Cluster 2**) to serve the model that does the best job.